 BPA that is used to harden plastics has been linked to type 2 diabetes and heart disease, as well as declining male fertility.

-3 Ways to Protect Yourself with the Budwig Protocol
+3 Ways to Protect Yourself

 Switch to glass bottles and glass containers for foods and drink.
-Budwig Center patients are encouraged to use waxed paper, paper bags, glass and other non-plastic containers to store their food and drinks.
+Budwig Center patients are encouraged to use waxed paper, paper bags, glass, and other non-plastic containers to store their food and beverages.

-Consume generous amounts of flaxseeds which naturally balance the hormones and offer protection from the gender-bending plastics.
+Flaxseeds naturally balance hormones and offer protection from the gender-bending plastics.
 A study reported: “The women who eat the most flax lowered their risk of getting breast cancer by 62% compared to women who do not eat it.
 Women with this genetic marker who eat large amounts of flax lignans reduce their risk of breast cancer by up to 70%.”

 Contact us if you would like a free 15-minute consultation with one of our Budwig therapists.

-For more information about the Budwig Protocol subscribe to our newsletter.
+For more information about the Budwig Protocol, subscribe to our newsletter.